top of page

 The problem with a title search becomes apparent when you enter a term that isn't in the title.
 For instance, if you type the term "jail" into the search box, you only receive three results.
 If you search by keyword, you have four.

 The reason is that the title lacks the term jail, but the collection description does contain it.
 Thus, a keyword search might be better than a title search.
-Try them both to see.
+Try strategies to see the results you can find.

-But, it would help if you tried variations of the keywords.
+But it would help if you tried variations of the keywords.
 Synonyms for jail could be prison or incarceration.
 The Title and Keyword search will not find a synonym search.
 You have to think of them yourself.
-Or, you can find many of them using the filter by category or by location.
+You can also find many of them by using the filter by category or location.

 Some possible topics for your keyword search include: